beroset/asteroid-hosttools/README.md

 This reverts to the original boot partition, effectively restoring the original operating system.
 Reboot the watch to boot into the original OS (usually WearOS).

+**Note:** Restoration of a partition in ADB mode is not currently supported.

 #### Dissect a saved disk image
 It's easy to extract all partitions to individual image files: